sourcegraph/handbook/content/departments/engineering/job-fair.md

 - **Staffing needed**.
 PR-FAQs include the team needed to deliver the proposed one-quater (or less) milestone.
 Providing several options is encouraged!
 Eg. with 3 eng we might do x next cycle, with 2 eng we might do y, with 1 we won’t get anything valuable out.
 - **Authors**.
 Most PR-FAQs should include design, engineering, and product authors to provide a well rounded perspective from each of the disciplines.
 One way to do that is to write the PR-FAQ, then quickly involve counterparts to make sure the approach, design, and scope make sense.
 - **Validation**.
 PR-FAQs should be backed by user or customer insight: either through research, direct conversation with customers, or input from the GTM team.
 - **Metrics** and measurable goals.
 PR-FAQs need to set metrics as part of the success criteria of a milestone.
-We understand that given our release and adoption cycle, it may be hard to measure things quarterly, so here’s a few tips:
+We understand that given our release and adoption cycle, it may be hard to measure things quarterly, so here are a few tips:
   - Feel free to scope down metrics to single-tenant Cloud only, because the adoption cycle is much faster there.
   - Feel free to define targets to be attained in 6 or 12 months if it’s impossible to measure 3-month results (preferred).
 - "Umbrella projects" are deprecated and will not be used anymore.
 - **Duplicates**.
 Try to avoid duplicate proposals or proposals about work already on some team’s roadmap.
 It’s a good idea to quickly survey what’s already on the roadmap before raising a proposal.
-- Here are two examples of good PR-FAQ: [Job Fair](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#) and [Sourcergaph Own](https://docs.google.com/document/d/1NeokrfnZq7iLzRCIwvzZ9vhD6O3xYCv4trmu24w7m-E/edit#).
+- Here are two examples of good PR-FAQs: [Job Fair](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#) and [Sourcergaph Own](https://docs.google.com/document/d/1NeokrfnZq7iLzRCIwvzZ9vhD6O3xYCv4trmu24w7m-E/edit#).

 ### Backend/invisible/cleanup work

 - For non-customer-facing work, such as “I want to replace the XYZ engine/library/layer”, if it’s longer than a month of work in 2023, then it has to go through the PR-FAQ process.
   - Head of Engineering is the business sponsor and will assign biz impact.
   - This is a way we can show the business the importance of the work we sponsor.
 - Easiest way to get backend work approved is to tie it to a greenlit project by making it a prerequisite.
-If you can convince me, then I’ll greenlight it.
 - There’s a fixed 20% budget of ALL Eng resources (i.e. 16 people at any time) allocated to “Infrastructure”, meaning they’re just doing the highest-priority tech cleanup.
   - This work will be in the Job Board under the umbrella project of Infrastructure.
-  - My current recommendation is to write an RFC for any work you want in this bucket that takes longer than about a week, and we’ll prioritize it against all other open work (cross-functionally).
+  - The current recommendation is to write an RFC for any work you want in this bucket that takes longer than about a week, and we’ll prioritize it against all other open work (cross-functionally).

 ### PM review

-PMs (or Steve for non-customer facing/platform proposals) are in charge of reviewing PR-FAQs.
-This is non-blocking and just a way to ensure there's a high standard for PR-FAQ and that the exec team can focus on reviewing the most impactful proposals first in case there are too many of them.
+PMs (or Head of Engineering for non-customer facing/platform proposals) are in charge of reviewing PR-FAQs.
+This is non-blocking and just a way to ensure there's a high standard for PR-FAQs and that the exec team can focus on reviewing the most impactful proposals first in case there are too many of them.

 We don't use a formal/complicated framework for evaluating impact for now, in order to keep things lightweight.
 We might someday introduce a more complicated [opportunity canvas](https://docs.google.com/document/d/1pTEMcwH10xWilQEnVc65oC6PdC3VMjn2XoARfNTaHkc/edit#) later on.